ibm-cloud-docs/solution-tutorials/cbr-security.hidden.md

 Use the report mode to be aware of activities matching the context-based restrictions.
 Do the rule-based decisions render a permit or deny?
 Does that match your expectation?
 To learn about activities and to handle them correctly with CBR rules, a test phase in reporting mode of at least a month is recommended.
 This allows for an iterative approach towards the desired set of network zones and context rules.

 For this tutorial, we are going to define the following network zones:
-* a zone each for all deployed services where supported as service reference
+* a zone for each for all deployed services where supported as service reference
-* a zone each for the VPC and the Kubernetes cluster
+* a zone for each for the VPC and the Kubernetes cluster
 * for an IP range with the addresses of a home network (corporate or bastion) to serve as **homezone**
-* a zone each for the platform services where supported
+* a zone for each for the platform services where supported

 Thereafter, we are going to define context rules as follows:
 * for the access to the [{{site.data.keyword.keymanagementserviceshort}} instance](/docs/key-protect?topic=key-protect-access-control-with-cbr)